 Uses a different telephone number (0141 212 8710) to Diabetes UK Helpline.
-Calls originating in Scotland are answered by trained counsellors based in Diabetes Scotland's Glasgow office.
+Calls originating in Scotland are answered by highly trained advisors with counselling skills based in Diabetes Scotland's Glasgow office.
 If no one in Helpline Scotland is available, calls will automatically be forwarded to the Helpline service in London.

 You can also email using firstname.lastname@example.org.